Alan Somers: Indiana University

-Post swimming careers
+Post-swimming careers

 He graduated from Indiana University School of Medicine in 1968 and specialized in neurology.

 Somers's was a practicing neurologist in greater Bloomington for many years.
-He was affiliated as a consultant with the Bloomington Hospital of Orange County where he was a Chief of the Medical Staff in 1982.
-By 1995, he associated as a consultant with Memorial Hospital in Jasper, Indiana about thirty miles South of Greater Bloomington, Indiana.
+He was affiliated as a consultant with the Bloomington Hospital of Orange County where he was a chief of the medical staff in 1982.
+By 1995, he associated as a consultant with Memorial Hospital in Jasper, Indiana about thirty miles south of Greater Bloomington, Indiana.
 During his medical career, he helped raised funds to establish athletic scholarships for Indiana's swimming and diving athletes.
 He met his wife Kitch while at Indiana.

-As a United States Master's swimmer, Somers competed in the 1500-meter event at the U.S. Masters Swimming Championships in late August, 1983, at Indiana's IUPUI pool in Indianapolis.
-He competed in the 400 and 500 freestyle events as well as sprint distances in 2006-7 and in 2016.
+As a United States Masters swimmer, Somers competed in the 1,500-meter event at the U.S. Masters Swimming Championships in late August, 1983, at Indiana's IUPUI pool in Indianapolis.
+He competed in the 400 and 500 freestyle events as well as sprint distances in 2006–07 and in 2016.
 He swam primarily for DOC IU Masters, an informal club that met at the Indiana Bloomington Pool and at a local YMCA.